 Trained service animals are accepted in the cabin for qualified individuals with a disability.
 The service animal should sit in the floor space in front of the customer’s assigned seat.
 As with all on-board animals, he cannot protrude into the aisles.
 Exit row seating is prohibited, and documentation may be required for an animal traveling to international destinations.
 Service animals must be at least 4 months of age.
 Individuals with disabilities may bring a maximum of two service dogs.

 United only recognizes service animals who have been trained and certified.
 However, animal trainers are permitted to bring one service animal that is training to assist disabled passengers onboard free of charge.

 You will need to fill out the U.S. Department of Transportation Air Transportation Service Animal Training and Behavior Attestation Form for all flights, and the U.S. Department of Transportation Service Animal Relief Attestation Form for flights over 8 hours.

 United Airlines Emotional Support Animal Policy and Form

 In accordance with U.S. Department of Transportation regulations, United Airlines no longer recognizes emotional support animals as service animals.
 You may transport your emotional support animal as a pet.
 The same restrictions apply to therapy animals.
 Standard pet regulations and restrictions will apply to both emotional support animals and therapy animals.

 Service Animals and Prohibited Behavior

-If your service or emotional support animal engages in disruptive behavior, United Airlines may prohibit it from traveling.
+If your service animal engages in disruptive behavior, United Airlines may prohibit it from traveling.
 This behavior may include: